 About Scrubbing Data

-Identifying and scrubbing faulty data is critical to achieving an accurate result. pairLab gives you several tools to help you find bad data.
-The Check Data table shows you information for each participant in your expairiment.
+Identifying and scrubbing faulty data is critical to achieving an accurate result.
+The Check Data page helps you find bad data and exclude it from the results of your expairiment.

 - Checkbox -- Click the checkbox for a participant you wish to exclude or include from the results.
 Click the Toggle Analyze button at the bottom of the table to toggle between excluding and including them in results.

 - No. -- An ordinal number assigned to the participant to help you understand the data.

 - ID -- Part of the unique ID number assigned to the participant shown to help you understand the data.

 - Voted on -- The date and time the participant cast their last vote.

 - Analyze -- "Yes" (green dot) means the participant is included in the results, "No" (gray dot) means they are excluded from the results.
 You may toggle a participant's Analyze status by selecting the checkbox to the left and clicking the Toggle Analyze button at the bottom of the table.